leanderloew/FDL-starter/README.md

    1. only if you run the dev_db and prod_db terraform scripts
 2. generate a lot of costs, if you receive a lot of requests somehow you are yourself liable to make sure your project is secure and the costs stay in your budget.
 This setup is purely educational.

-### Future Work
+### TODO
 ## Additional Guides
-3. writing complex api routes
-4. Data Base Setup
+1. Data Base Setup
    1. public AWS
    2. Private AWS with VPN
-6. A demo app integrated with Retool
+2. A demo app integrated with Retool
-7. How I have set up Pycharm to use docker-compose
+3. Pycharm + Docker compose setup for debugging